top of page

 Mood boards

 Add mood boards to your brand book!
 This type of collaging style can help to demonstrate your brand's vibe really clearly.
 As much as written guidelines can provide clarity, visuals also pack a punch.
-Language like "Bright and fun" can mean different things to different people, as can "Classy and sophisticated."
+Language like "bright and fun" can mean different things to different people, as can "classy and sophisticated."
 By providing a mood board, you'll make your meaning 100% clear.

 Doc Marten's mood board